Muramatsu2602/mini-googlebot/README.md

 OBS: if you want to remove all binary files from the repository, type **make clean** on the terminal.

 ## About each Googlebot Function
-Heres what each option does and its implementation:
+Heres what each option does and its implementation choices:

 ### 1 - Insert a website
 There are two main ways of inserting a website in this program: one reads a string in CSV format (that comes from a .txt file), extracts the data and creates an ITEM; the other reads keyboard input and creates the ITEM.